Nithin-3/pandaDoc/README.md

 PandaDoc is a privacy-first, anonymous chat application built with Expo (React Native) for Android.
 The app is cleverly disguised as a document reader and lists documents (PDF, TXT, XML, CSV, JSON, HTML, MD, LOG) available on your device.

-When you long-press a document and select "Go to Chat", you access a hidden chat interface, allowing you to communicate anonymously with other users.
+You access a hidden chat interface, allowing you to communicate anonymously with other users.
 Each user is assigned a unique ID (UID); no personal data is collected or stored.

 ## Features